-When I reviewed Snowflake, I took my whole family and wished I had left the little ones at home.
+While there are been shows where I wished I had left the little ones at home.
+This is the show to take them to.
 Biggest Little House is recommended for ages 2 to 5, so I only took my 3-year-old.
 Through the whole show, I was wishing I had brought my older kids.
-It is definitely a preschool play, but I think my older ones would have appreciated the puppetry and storytelling and possibly incorporated some of that into their own imagination play.
+It is definitely a preschool play, but I felt my older ones would have appreciated the puppetry and storytelling and possibly incorporated some of that into their own imagination play.

 I found the play sweet and easy to enjoy.
 I may have enjoyed watching my son engage in the story more than the play itself.
-There is a lot to love when you are three: bubbles, feathers, and disco lights for dancing on top of a story told by and expert storyteller.
+There is a lot to love when you are three: bubbles, feathers, and disco lights for dancing, and of course, the story told by an expert storyteller.
 My older kids would have enjoyed it, too — but three is the magic age in my opinion.